 Further, there’s also frequent rail service between the cities.
 A number of Amtrak routes run between New York City and Boston, including the high-speed Acela Express service that offers both business and first class cabins.

-If you find yourself wanting to jump up or down the coast and have travel miles to spare, you’re in the right place.
-Here are the best ways to travel between New York City and Boston using miles and points.
+Need to make a jump up or down the coast and have travel miles to spare?
+You’re in the right place — here are the best ways to travel between New York City and Boston using miles and points.

 Table of contents